 In counseling, you work with students to develop coping skills.
 You introduce different strategies.
 They practice them perfectly in role play.
-Then when they actually need these coping strategies, they don't use them.
+Then, when they need these coping strategies, they don't use them.
 They didn't stick.

-Part of the reason they didn't stick, is because we didn't teach them effectively.
-With so many social emotional skills, we need to do a lot more teaching and scaffolding than we realize to develop coping skills.
+Part of the reason they didn't stick is because we needed to teach them more effectively.
+With so many social-emotional skills, we need to do much more teaching and scaffolding than we realize to develop coping skills.

 1. Build Emotional Awareness

-For students to develop coping skills, they need to have a good emotion vocabulary and be able to name how they are feeling.
+For students to develop coping skills, they need to have a solid emotional vocabulary and be able to name how they are feeling.

 Lastly, you want them to make it personal and talk about how they feel most of the time.
 Are there certain extreme emotions they feel often?
 Ones they feel rarely?
 How do they feel when they wake up most mornings?